code-423n4/2024-02-wise-lending/README.md

 - Bad debt accrues interest is known and intended.

-## Additional Notes:
 - No specific ERC compatibility in mind

 - No support for fees on transfer (hello USDT)

-*List any files/contracts that are out of scope for this audit.*

-- All files/contracts which are not included in the above breakdown are OOS.

 # Additional Context